javadsabbagh/embedded-projects/README.md

 embedded-projects
 =================

-I have fired a ground up project for an embedded system.
-Actually main purpose it to build fully customized software section for an embedded system. e.g CubieBoard 2
+I have lauched this repository for deveeloping some embedded systems ideas.
+Actually, main purpose of it is to build fully customized softwares for an embedded system. e.g CubieBoard 2.